Camillo Benso, Count of Cavour

 Cavour put forth several economic reforms in his native region of Piedmont, at that time part of the Kingdom of Sardinia, in his earlier years and founded the political newspaper Il Risorgimento.
 After being elected to the Chamber of Deputies, he quickly rose in rank through the Piedmontese government, coming to dominate the Chamber of Deputies through a union of centre-left and centre-right politicians.
 After a large rail system expansion program, Cavour became prime minister in 1852.
-As prime minister, Cavour successfully negotiated Piedmont's way through the Crimean War, the Second Italian War of Independence, and Garibaldi's Expedition of the Thousand, managing to maneuver Piedmont diplomatically to become a new great power in Europe, controlling a nearly united Italy that was five times as large as Piedmont had been before he came to power.
-Cavour was a Freemason of the Italian Symbolic Rite.
+As prime minister, Cavour successfully negotiated Piedmont's way through the Crimean War, the Second Italian War of Independence, and Garibaldi's Expedition of the Thousand, managing to manoeuvre Piedmont diplomatically to become a new great power in Europe, controlling a nearly united Italy that was five times as large as Piedmont had been before he came to power.

 English historian Denis Mack Smith says Cavour was the most successful parliamentarian in Italian history, but he was not especially democratic.
 Cavour was often dictatorial, ignored his ministerial colleagues and parliament, and interfered in parliamentary elections.
-He also practiced trasformismo and other policies which were carried over into post-Risorgimento Italy.
+He also practised trasformismo and other policies which were carried over into post-Risorgimento Italy.